JoselynDRF/react-redux-sweetscart/README.md

 # ReactJS & Redux - SweetsCart
-Project for educational purposes (ReactJS and Redux).
+Shopping Cart with ReactJS and Redux

 ## Features:
 * Show products by category